enzoevers/TTF2BMH/README.md

-                            porgram memory for AVR Microcontrollers with limited Flash or EEprom -p, --print_ascii     Print each character as ASCII Art on commandline, for debugging --square              Make the font square instead of height by (height * 0.75)
+                            porgram memory for AVR Microcontrollers with limited Flash or EEprom -p, --print_ascii     Print each character as ASCII Art on commandline, for debugging --square              Make the font square instead of height by (height * 0.75) --struct              Wrap de generated fonts data in a struct

 The program can also be run directly on Linux systems by doing `./ttf2bmh.py`